bclins/bclins.github.io/spring24/math111/index.md

 ### Attendance Policy

-In order to master a subject like calculus, regular attendance is crucial.
-However, if you have a fever or are not feeling well, then please do not come to class that day.
-As long as you let me know the reason for your absence, I will do my best to help you stay caught up and make up any material that you missed.
-The key is to communicate with me when you aren't able to attend class.
+Regular attendance is crucial.
+There are only 20 classes during May Term.
+You are responsible for any material you miss.
+Any workshops you miss will be posted online, and will be due at the beginning of the next class.

 ### Classroom Policy